fab411/obsidian-desktop-entry/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-### 1️⃣ Step 1: Create the `.desktop` File
+### Step 1: Create the `.desktop` File
-Create a `.desktop` file in one of the following locations:
+&nbsp; Create a `.desktop` file in one of the following locations:
 - **User-specific:** `~/.local/share/applications/`
 - **System-wide:** `/usr/share/applications/`

-Run the following command to create the file:
+&nbsp; Run the following command to create the file:
 ```bash
 sudo nano ~/.local/share/obsidian/Obsidian.desktop
 ```

-### 2️⃣ Step 2: Add the Following Content
+### Step 2: Add the Following Content
-Copy, paste and save the following content into the .desktop file:
+&nbsp; Copy, paste and save the following content into the .desktop file:
 ```bash
 [Desktop Entry]
 Version=1.0  # Version of the desktop entry specification